igorbasko01/igorbasko01.github.io/_posts/2020-12-23-scallop-custom-date.markdown

 println(s"App name: ${arguments.appName()}, Date: ${arguments.date()}")
 // App Name: sample-app, Date: 2020-12-23
 ```
 And that is great, but what happens if an invalid date is provided?
-The error message is not that grate.
+The error message is not that great.
 ```scala
 // --app-name sample-app --date 2020-12-40
 // [scallop] Error: Bad arguments for option 'date': '2020-12-40' - wrong arguments format